 Bakery algorithm: why it's beautiful

 Lamport’s favorite example for mutual exclusion: processes “take tickets”, and the one with the smallest ticket enters the critical section.
-The key lesson is not the metaphor, but the power of proving correctness.
+What sticks here is not the queue metaphor but that correctness is proven rather than guessed — and it holds even under weak assumptions about memory.

 - Each process takes a ticket; the process with the smallest ticket enters the critical section, with id as the tie-breaker.